 Clear Seas will support you with academic advisors, industry connections and other resources.

 Does your community want to support an internship?
-Contact us by emailing Sarah Thomas, Manager of Indigenous and Coastal Community Relations, and in charge of the Indigenous Internship Program at email@example.com
+Contact Justin Perry, Program Lead in charge of the Internship, at email@example.com

 About Clear Seas’ Indigenous internship program